StudiMY/101-beginning-python/source/looping/index.rst

 -------------------
 Continue from where we left off in `Flow Control` topic, we'll learn about looping in this topic.

 From the word `looping` itself, you can guess how your program will flow.
+It's interchangeable with the word **iteration**.

 .. topic:: Looping In a Nutshell - David Baumgold